How to file a New York annual report

 2. Enter your exact entity name and DOS ID from your original filing receipt or the public database search

-3. Verify or update your principal business address and the address where the Secretary of State should forward legal papers
+3. For corporations: Verify or update the CEO's name and business address, your principal executive office street address, the address where the Secretary of State should forward documents, and board composition

 5. Pay the required fee

 The portal operates Monday through Friday, 6:00 a.m. to 7:30 p.m.
 Eastern Time.
 After submission, download your PDF confirmation.
-Online filings typically post within one to three business days.
+Processing times vary based on the current workload.

 Filing CHAR500 for nonprofits

-If your organization solicits charitable contributions in New York, you file annually with the Attorney General's Charities Bureau instead.
+If your organization is registered with the Charities Bureau, you file annually with the Attorney General's Charities Bureau.

 • Sign in to the Charities Bureau online portal or create an account